A Survey of Multi-View Representation Learning: Multi-View Representation alignment

 Similar to the optimized case of CCA, by formulating the Lagrangian dual of Eq.(\ref{kcca1}) with the constraints in Eq.(\ref{kcca_constraint}), it can be shown that the solution to Eq.(\ref{kcca1}) is also equivalent to solving a pair of generalized eigenproblems \cite{Hardoon2004},

 Consequently, the statistical properties of KCCA have been investigated from several aspects \cite{BachJ02, Kuss03}.
-Fukumizu et al. \cite{FukumizuBG07} introduce a mathematical proof of the statistical convergence of kernel CCA by providing rates for the regularization parameters.
+Fukumizu et al. \cite{FukumizuBG07} introduce a mathematical proof of the statistical convergence of KCCA by providing rates for the regularization parameters.
 Later Hardoon and Shawe-Taylor \cite{HardoonS09} provide a detailed theoretical analysis of KCCA and propose a finite sample statistical analysis of KCCA by using a regression formulation.
-Cai and Sun \cite{Cai2011} also provide a convergence rate analysis of kernel CCA under an approximation assumption.
+Cai and Sun \cite{Cai2011} also provide a convergence rate analysis of KCCA under an approximation assumption.
 However, the problems of choosing appropriate regularization parameters in practice remain largely unsolved.

 In addition, KCCA has a closed-form solution via the eigenvalue system in Eq.(\ref{kcca_solution}), but this solution does not scale up to the large size of the training set, due to the problem of time complexity and memory cost.
 Thus, various approximation methods have been proposed by constructing low-rank approximations of the kernel matrices, including incomplete Cholesky decomposition \cite{BachJ02}, partial Gram-Schmidt orthogonolisation \cite{Hardoon2004}, and block incremental SVD \cite{Brand02,AroraL12}.
 In addition, the Nystr{\"{o}}m method \cite{WilliamsS00} is widely used to speed up the kernel machines \cite{YangLMJZ12,LeSS13,Lopez-PazSSGS14,WangL15h}.
 This approach is achieved by carrying out an eigen-decomposition on a lower-dimensional system, and then expanding the results back up to the original dimensions.